lxcvz/game-zone/README.md

 ## 🚀 Get started

-- `git clone`
+- First clone project `git clone https://github.com/lxcvz/micro-frontend-setup.git`
+- On terminal type `cd game-zone`
-- On game-zone folder open terminal and install the dependecies ex: `yarn` or `npm install`
+- On game-zone folder open terminal and install the dependecies with `yarn` or `npm install`
 - Start the server with `yarn dev` or `npm run dev`

+After that, 3 tabs will appear in the browser with the parent project and 2 child projects running!

+enjoy